Updated May 2022

 Are you touring alone or in a group?
 Does this affect the kind of bike you can take?

 2. Motorcycle Touring For Beginners: Planning Your Route

 Planning your route can be as easy or as difficult as you like.
-If you do a web search of motorcycle routes in Europe, there are an abundance of ready-to-go routes that you simply import to your satnav, and you’re away.
+If you do a web search of motorcycle routes in Europe, there’s an abundance of ready-to-go routes that you can simply import to your satnav, and you’re away.